Factors that may impact your auto insurance rate

 When calculating your insurance premium, nearly all providers will ask for your age.
 This is because insurance companies believe there is a direct correlation between age and risk level.
 From the perspective of the insurance provider, the younger a driver is, the less driving experience they have, and the more likely they are to get into an accident.
 For this reason, young drivers often pay the highest premiums.
 Another age group that may experience high insurance premiums is seniors of a certain age.

 Where you live and work in the province can also impact how much you pay for auto insurance.
 For example, if you live in or near an urban area, your insurance premiums will be affected because there is more traffic on the road, which increases your chances of getting into an accident.
 Oppositely, those who reside in rural areas may pay less for car insurance because there is less traffic and therefore the chances of getting into an accident are lower.

 Another geographic factor that can influence your car insurance rate is if you live or work in an area prone to climate-related weather incidents, such as floods.

 How frequently you drive can also affect your car insurance rate.
-If you rarely drive your car (perhaps you only drive on the weekends), then your rates may be lowered.
+If you rarely drive your car (perhaps you only drive on the weekends), then your rates may be lower due to a low mileage insurance policy.
 From the insurance company’s perspective, the less time you spend on the road, the less likely you are to get into an accident.

 Conversely, if you’re constantly on the road (perhaps you have a long daily commute, you use your car for work, or you frequently drive at night or on the highway), then your insurance premium may go up.